Wrenhaus

 Built by someone who lived it.

 Twenty years of operations experience across four industries, and four organizations where building the system architecture was a critical part of the job.
-I've been COO of a distance learning company with 1,400+ students and a remote team spanning 14 states, communications director for eight years serving churches of all sizes, and training manager at a global insurance company.
+I've been COO of a distance learning company serving 1,400+ students, COO of a virtual assistant services company with a team spanning 14 states, communications director at a church for eight years, and training manager at a global insurance company.
+Beyond paid roles, I've spent 12+ years volunteering in church operations, administration, and creative roles — across everything from new church plants to congregations of 2,000+.
 I didn't study operations theory.
 I lived it.

-Based in Texas, Wrenhaus is built on the conviction that operational infrastructure shouldn't require a full-time hire.
-All of our work is delivered in writing and video.
+Based in Texas, Wrenhaus is built on the conviction that operational infrastructure shouldn't require a full-time hire — or an in-person consultant.
+All of our work is delivered in writing and video, and we work with clients nationwide.
 We do the work, hand it over clean, and let your team run with it.

 Amy Grant, Founder of Wrenhaus